 4. Create a Regular Revenue Source

 Since DSPs are often utilized to reproduce and publically broadcast music, you’ll earn performance and mechanical royalties.
-Therefore, once you know how to promote your music on streaming platforms strategically, you can potentially increase your revenue.
+Therefore, when you know how to carry out effective music marketing techniques, you can potentially increase your revenue.

 Note that each DSP has a specific payout amount per stream.
 Therefore, you may earn more from Apple Music than you would with Deezer, for instance.

 You might not initially get loads of streams and rake in the big bucks.
 However, as your fanbase and monthly visitors increase, this could potentially be a constant revenue source.
 As a result, learning how to promote your music on streaming platforms can work in your favor financially.

 5. Boost Your Credibility

 Some people may not regard you as a “bona fide” musician unless your music is on their favorite music streaming platform.
 As strange as this may sound, it’s an unavoidable fact.
 There is more weight behind where your music appears today than a few years ago.

 It’s not difficult or costly to get your tracks onto DSPs.
 You can rely on an experienced music distributor like Sugo Music Group to ensure your music is distributed correctly.

 The Different Music Streaming Platforms